evrignaud/fim/README.md

 Fim manage the integrity of a complete file tree.

 Ensuring the integrity of a files can be done in several ways.
-The two classic way are:
+The two classical ways are:

 -  manage your files using a VCS or a DVCS.
 -  put all your file into an archive that will ensure the integrity of all the files.